Valerie Smaldone: Personal life

 Smaldone has been in a relationship with Richard Steinhaus, Jr, since 2001.
 She has an older sister, Dr. Laurie Smaldone Alsup who is a non-practicing oncologist, former cancer researcher and CFO of an international company.
 Smaldone was diagnosed with early-stage ovarian cancer on April 30, 2001, and after her recovery became a patient advocate and speaker.

 Awards and nominations

-Smaldone has received a wide array of accolades for her work in radio, hosting, charity causes, and cancer awareness.
+Smaldone has received a wide array of accolades for her work in radio, hosting, media & film, charitable causes, and cancer awareness.